rd11490/NBA_Tutorials/rapm/README.md

 We are starting this tutorial under the assumption that we have already parsed possessions from play by play data.
-The data has been provided for you in the data folder [possession data](data/rapm_possessions.csv)
+The data has been provided for you in the data folder:
+ [possession data](data/rapm_possessions.csv)

 The possession data contains 12 columns, 5 containing player Ids for the